Topics include data in embedded systems, displays, codecs, processor and bus "flavors", the boot process, real-time scheduling and device drivers.

 |Day||Lecture topics (instructor notes)||Extra references||Lab assigned||Lab due|

-|Thursday, 1/10||Introduction, embedded system data types|
+|Thursday, 1/13||Introduction, embedded system data types.|

-|Tuesday, 1/15||Images, displays||An example C program that reads a PPM format image.|
+|Tuesday, 1/18||Images, displays.
+Zoom 2022||An example C program that reads a PPM format image.
+Coding challenge.|

-|Thursday, 1/20||introduction to lab computers||lab 1 - image display.
+|Thursday, 1/20||introduction to lab computers||lab 1 - image display. remote learning version.
 The code stubs for the X version and Windows version of the lab.
 See above link for images.|

-|Thursday, 1/24||Helper programs, test cases|
+|Thursday, 1/27||Helper programs, test cases Zoom 2022|

-|Tuesday, 1/29||RLE codec||lab 2 - RLE codec.
+|Tuesday, 2/1||RLE codec Zoom 2022||lab 2 - RLE codec.
 See above link for images.||Lab 1 due.
-Code must be emailed to assign server by midnight, 1/29.
-Demo session days/times in Riggs 304 Tuesday 1/29 1-3pm and Wednesday 1/30 4-6pm.|
+Code must be submitted to canvas by the end of this day.
+Demo sessions by appointment in Riggs 309.|

-|Thursday, 1/31||LZW codec||Worksheet to practice LZW decoding.||lab 3 - LZW codec.
+|Thursday, 2/3||LZW codec Zoom 2022||Worksheet to practice LZW decoding.||lab 3 - LZW codec.
 See above link for images.|

-|Thursday, 2/21||triangle rendering||See John Burkardt's site for a large selection of PLY files.
-An example solving a plane-ray intersection.
+|Thursday, 2/24||triangle rendering Zoom 2022||See John Burkardt's site for a large selection of PLY files.
+Examples solving a plane-ray intersection.
 An explanation of using the cross product test to determine if a point is inside a triangle.
 Help on rotation matrices and how to use them.||lab 5 - triangle rendering.
 Some PLY files available here.|

 The relationship between image pixels, rays and triangles.